-1. Direct Service Connection: Generally, the easiest VA disability claims are for direct service connection.
-If your service connected disability is clearly linked to your military service, you may be granted direct service connection.
+Generally, the easiest VA disability claims are for direct service connection.
+If your service-connected disability is clearly linked to your military service, you may be granted a direct service connection.
 For example, suppose a veteran is applying for back pain benefits and twenty years ago he fell off a tank and injured his back.
-If you can show the current back pain stems from the injury event, your back pain is likely to be considered a service connected disability.
+If you can show the current back pain stems from the injury event, your back pain is likely to be considered a service-connected disability.

-2. Presumed Service Connection: There is an entire section later in this article dedicated to presumptive conditions.
-This type of service connected disability is for impairments that the VA automatically presumes to be from service.
-For example, the most common presumption illnesses are Agent Orange related.
+There is an entire section later in this article dedicated to presumptive conditions.
+This type of service-connected disability is for impairments that the VA automatically presumes to be from service.
+For example, the most common presumption illnesses are Agent Orange-related.
 If a veteran had boots on the ground in Vietnam, they are presumed to have come into contact with Agent Orange.
 That means any illness that is caused by Agent Orange should automatically be approved when the veteran applies.
 That doesn’t always happen, but that is what the law says should happen.

 If your mental or physical condition is the direct result of VA medical malpractice, you should look into 1151 claims.
-If you become disabled because of a VA medical professionals negligence, your injuries may be considered a service connected disability.
+If you become disabled because of a VA medical professional’s negligence, your injuries may be considered a service-connected disability.

 Proving a Service Connected Disability With Missing Records

-Missing Treatment Records: When applying for a service connected disability, many veterans find that the VA is missing medical treatment records.
-Many veterans have a service connected disability denied because of missing records.
+When applying for a service-connected disability, many veterans find that the VA is missing medical treatment records.
+Many veterans have a service-connected disability denied because of missing records.
 Don’t panic!
 You can submit medical records you kept, medical records from private doctors, or new medical records of your diagnosis.
 Our VA disability compensation lawyers often have clients with missing records and they go on to win their claims.

-Missing Service Records: We have had many veterans contact us after they are denied a service connected disability because the VA claims they have no record of them serving.
+We have had many veterans contact us after they are denied a service-connected disability because the VA claims they have no record of them serving.
 Believe it or not, this happens more than you would expect.
 This is particularly a problem for older veterans because of a fire at the St. Louis records center years back.
-You can submit all the records you have of service, pictures, statements from service members, statements from family members, and more to prove your claim for a service connected disability.
+You can submit all the records you have of service, pictures, statements from service members, statements from family members, and more to prove your claim for a service-connected disability.

 Evidence Vets Can Use to Prove a Service Connected Disability

-Doctors Reports: Our veterans disability benefits lawyers use doctors reports on just about every appeal we file.
-Doctors reports can be used to prove you have a service connected disability.
+Our veterans disability benefits lawyers use doctors’ reports on just about every appeal we file.
+Doctors’ reports can be used to prove you have a service-connected disability.
 Other times we use specialized doctors to prove that a condition actually came from military service.
 We regularly use doctors that have specializations as well, such as oncologists, cardiologists, gastroenterologists, neurologists, pathologists, and more.
-Doctors reports can also be used to show secondary service connection for your other impairments.
-The doctor’s report may detail how a client’s direct service connected disability caused the secondary service connected disabilities.
+Their reports can also be used to show secondary service connections for your other impairments.
+A well-written report may detail how a client’s direct service-connected disability caused the secondary service-connected disabilities.

-Buddy Statements: Many veterans will find that their military records are incomplete when they attempt to service connect a disability.
-Buddy statements can be used to prove events happened in service that are missing from your records.
+Many veterans will find that their military records are incomplete when they attempt to service connect a disability.
+Buddy statements can be used to prove events that happened in service that is missing from your records.
 Many PTSD claims use buddy statements to prove that an enemy ambush or IED attack happened.
-Buddy statements can be written by people you served with who were at the event too.
+Buddy statements can be written by people you served with who were at the event.
 Sometimes reports of attacks were never made or they were never entered into the service member’s records.
-Either way, a buddy statement can help you prove your disabilities are service connected if records are missing.
+Either way, a buddy statement can help you prove your disabilities are service-connected if records are missing.

-Medical Records: When veterans contact our VA benefits appeals lawyers after a denial, too often it is because the medical documentation the veteran submitted was insufficient.
+When veterans contact our VA benefits appeals lawyers after a denial, too often it is because the medical documentation the veteran submitted was insufficient.
 Don’t expect the VA to adequately review your Claims File (C-File) and review all your medical records.
-You need to spoon feed the VA evidence and provide every relevant document you can to prove your claim.
+You need to spoon-feed the VA evidence and provide every relevant document you can to prove your claim.
 You can also submit medical records from doctors outside the VA.
 For some reason many veterans are under the impression you can only submit medical records from the VA – that is not true.
-You can submit any medical evidence that is relevant to proving your service connected disability.
+You can submit any medical evidence that is relevant to proving your service-connected disability.

-Psychologists Reports: Our veterans benefits lawyers work with psychologists on almost every claim where we are trying to prove a service connected mental disability.
+Our veterans benefits lawyers work with psychologists on almost every claim where we are trying to prove a service-connected mental disability.
 We have found that psychological reports really do the trick for service connecting mental disabilities.
-These reports can help us tell the story of how the veteran’s mental conditions are service connected and to what extent they affect the veteran’s daily life.
+These reports can help us tell the story of how the veteran’s mental conditions are service-connected and to what extent they affect the veteran’s daily life.
 The psychological reports will link events during military service to current mental conditions.

-Vocational Expert Reports: Veterans that are trying to obtain Total Disability Individual Unemployability benefits should consider working with a vocational expert.
-The report from a vocational expert should detail how your service connected disabilities are preventing you from keeping or obtaining meaningful employment.
+Veterans that are trying to obtain Total Disability Individual Unemployability benefits should consider working with a vocational expert.
+The report from a vocational expert should detail how your service-connected disabilities are preventing you from keeping or obtaining meaningful employment.
 Our lawyers have used vocational experts for decades in disability cases.
-These powerful reports will show how you are unemployable and how each service connected disability affects your ability to work.
+These powerful reports will show how you are unemployable and how each service-connected disability affects your ability to work.

 Service Connected Disabilities & Presumptive Conditions

-Agent Orange & Herbicides: If you had boots on the ground in Vietnam you are considered to have come into contact with Agent Orange.
+If you had boots on the ground in Vietnam you are considered to have come into contact with Agent Orange.
 The VA has an extensive list of exposure sites.
 Veterans that have illnesses from the Agent Orange presumptive list, who can prove boots on the ground in various locations, should automatically be granted VA disability benefits.
-Unfortunately, the VA still denies lots of service connected disabilities that are on the presumptive list.
+Unfortunately, the VA still denies lots of service-connected disabilities that are on the presumptive list.
 What VA law says and what the VA does are two different things.
 However, if you were denied a condition from the Agent Orange presumptive list within the last twelve months, you can appeal.

-Radiation Exposure: If you are a veteran that participated in radiation risk activities, you may be able to service connect your conditions through an extensive presumptive illness list.
-For radiation exposure claims, the VA will service connect: all forms of leukemia (except for chronic lymphocytic leukemia); cancer of the thyroid, breast, pharynx, esophagus, stomach, small intestine, pancreas, bile ducts, gall bladder, salivary gland, urinary tract (renal pelvis, ureter, urinary bladder and urethra), brain, bone, lung, colon, and ovary; bronchiolo-alveolar carcinoma; multiple myeloma; lymphomas (other than Hodgkin’s disease), and primary liver cancer (except if cirrhosis or hepatitis B is indicated).
+If you are a veteran that participated in radiation risk activities, you may be able to service connect your conditions through an extensive presumptive illness list.
+For radiation exposure claims, the VA will service connect: all forms of leukemia (except for chronic lymphocytic leukemia); cancer of the thyroid, breast, pharynx, esophagus, stomach, small intestine, pancreas, bile ducts, gall bladder, salivary gland, urinary tract (renal pelvis, ureter, urinary bladder, and urethra), brain, bone, lung, colon, and ovary; bronchioloalveolar carcinoma; multiple myeloma; lymphomas (other than Hodgkin’s disease), and primary liver cancer (except if cirrhosis or hepatitis B is indicated).

 Get Help With Your Service Connected Disability Claims From a Lawyer